wolfberryllc/MetaIoT-Cloud/README.md

+# MetaIoT is a sensor to Hyperledger and Blockchain storage project, that takes you from sensor to storage with AR visualization

-# Phase 1 *Available now
+## Phase 1 *Available now - Sensor to Data Visualization and Storage

-## This project (P1) helps developers prototype and publish sensor-driven (Apps) in augmented reality using Unity, Firebase and Google Cloud.
+### This project (P1) helps developers prototype and publish sensor-driven (Apps) in augmented reality using Unity, Firebase and Google Cloud.

 P1.0 - Starter Project (Planter AI) + Unity 3D + Firebase + Google Cloud.